-I’m Amy a Humanistic counsellor (but you might also call me a self-love igniter) based in West London.
+I’m Amy, a Humanistic counsellor (you can also call me a self-love igniter) based in West London.

 I studied Counselling and Psychology at the University of Lancashire and then trained as a counsellor at the Metanoia Institute, gaining a BSc (Hons) in Humanistic Counselling.
 I attend regular training to continue learning and develop myself and my counselling practice.